MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     return company_logo_url, company_name, '', company_website
 ```

-We'll skip the definition of the html components.
+We'll skip the definition of the dash app layout.
 You can check it directly from the source code on the repo.

-If you have a question you can ask it, as always, in the comment section below ⬇.
+If you have any question you can ask it, as always, in the comment section below ⬇.

 ## 4 - Dockerizing the application with Docker Compose 🐳